 Frontline staff is critical to EEOC's ability to enforce anti-discrimination laws.
 The lack of adequate staffing harms EEOC's ability to carry out its civil rights mission.
-FY14 ended with EEOC's staffing at a record low 2,098 FTEs.
-Modest hiring slightly raised this to 2,190 FTEs in FY15.
-While investigators are the primary resource to process discrimination charges, their ranks in FY15 were increased by less than 2%.
-Instead of pushing resources to the frontline, EEOC is top heavy with a 1:5 supervisor to employee ratio.
+EEOC ended FY16 with only 2,202 FTEs nationwide.
+In FY16, investigator staffing sunk to 551, while filings rose to 91,503 charges of discrimination.
+This is the third consecutive year that receipts have increased.

-Consequently, the EEOC's backlog worsened from 70,781 cases in FY13 to 76,408 in FY15, a trend it cannot afford.
-The public must wait at least nine months for EEOC to process a case.
+Consequently, EEOC ended FY16 with a backlog of 73,508 cases.
+The public must wait on average ten months for EEOC to process a case.
 Just to have a call answered by the in-house call center takes at least 45 minutes or more.
 These extended delays represent lost opportunities for Americans who want to work free from discrimination.
+EEOC promotes a digital charge system (DCS) pretending it is a panacea for its woes, but adequate frontline staff is still needed to process charges, whether they are digital or hardcopy.

-For FY17, Council 216 will urge Congress to increase EEOC's funding to at least \$367M, i.e. the FY10 funding level.
-AFGE Council 216 will also press EEOC to implement real efficiencies e.g., the Union's dedicated intake plan, smart-staffing EEOC's frontlines, reducing supervisor to employee ratio from 1:5 to 1:10, cutting management travel, eliminating contracts for work that can be performed in-house, and improving morale to reduce costly turnover.
+For FY18, Council 216 will urge Congress to increase EEOC's funding to at least \$367M, i.e. the FY10 funding level and avoid or limit a freeze on frontline hiring and stop the return of sequestration, which would harm the public.
+AFGE Council 216 will also press EEOC to avoid furloughs by implementing real efficiencies e.g., the Union's dedicated intake plan, smart-staffing EEOC's frontlines, reducing supervisor to employee ratio, cutting management travel, eliminating contracts for work that can be performed in-house, and improving morale to reduce costly turnover.